-- Level 1-Quoted prices for identical instruments in actively traded markets. - Level 2-Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable. - Level 3-Instruments whose significant value drivers are unobservable.
+- Level 1-Quoted prices for identical instruments in active markets. - Level 2-Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations for which inputs are observable or where those significant value drivers are observable. - Level 3-Instruments for which significant value drivers are unobservable.

 Level 1 primarily consists of financial instruments whose value is based on quoted market prices such as actively traded equity securities and actively traded mutual fund investments.
-Financial instruments in this category include short-term investments, mutual funds, common stock of Genworth Financial, Inc., equity securities and the ClearCourse SM group variable annuity.
+Financial instruments in this category include short-term investments, mutual funds, common stock of Genworth Financial, Inc., and the ClearCourse SM group variable annuity.